 Run as a volunteer initiative for 21 years, CreateAthon has recruited more than 100 different partner organizations (marketing, public relations and advertising agencies, universities, corporate marketers and professional clubs) to host pro bono marketing marathons in their communities, generating more than $25 million in pro bono marketing services.

 When former Columbia resident and USC professor Peyton Rowe heard about the 24-hour event at Riggs Partners, she extended the idea to engage colleges and universities.
-Rowe founded CreateAthon onCampus to create a deep, meaningful, service-learning program that engages students in philanthropic work through hands-on experience and classroom learning.
+In 2007, Rowe founded CreateAthon onCampus to create a deep, meaningful, service-learning program that engages students in philanthropic work through hands-on experience and classroom learning.

 VCU is a Pro Bono Pioneer

 CreateAthon is now a 501(c)3 whose mission is to champion effective non-profit marketing through pro bono marathons.
 CreateAthon is headquartered in Richmond, Virginia.
 Peyton Rowe is the former Executive Director and a current Board member.